Ceramic: Mechanical properties

 Mechanical properties are important in structural and building materials as well as textile fabrics.
 In modern materials science, fracture mechanics is an important tool in improving the mechanical performance of materials and components.
 It applies the physics of stress and strain, in particular the theories of elasticity and plasticity, to the microscopic crystallographic defects found in real materials in order to predict the macroscopic mechanical failure of bodies.
 Fractography is widely used with fracture mechanics to understand the causes of failures and also verify the theoretical failure predictions with real-life failures.

 Ceramic materials are usually ionic or covalent bonded materials.
 A material held together by either type of bond will tend to fracture before any plastic deformation takes place, which results in poor toughness and brittle behavior in these materials.
 Additionally, because these materials tend to be porous, pores and other microscopic imperfections act as stress concentrators, decreasing the toughness further, and reducing the tensile strength.
 These combine to give catastrophic failures, as opposed to the more ductile failure modes of metals.

 These materials do show plastic deformation.
 However, because of the rigid structure of crystalline material, there are very few available slip systems for dislocations to move, and so they deform very slowly.

-To overcome the brittle behavior, ceramic material development has introduced the class of ceramic matrix composite materials, in which ceramic fibers are embedded and with specific coatings are forming fiber bridges across any crack.
+To overcome the brittle behavior, ceramic material development has introduced the class of ceramic matrix composite materials, in which ceramic fibers are embedded and with specific coatings form fiber bridges across any crack.
 This mechanism substantially increases the fracture toughness of such ceramics.
 Ceramic disc brakes are an example of using a ceramic matrix composite material manufactured with a specific process.

 Scientists are working on developing ceramic materials that can withstand significant deformation without breaking.
 A first such material that can deform in room temperature was found in 2024.